iondv/framework/docs/en/2_system_description/platform_configuration/ini_files.md

       }
 ```

-Add this setting in the **ini-file** of the project.
-The format is the same as for the perioud setting in the `auth`:
+Add this setting in the ini-file of the project.
+The format is the same as for the period setting in the `auth`:

 ```
 auth.tempBlockPeriod=2s